Rimjhimtyagi13/task_generator/README.md

 streamlit run app.py

 ## Known Limitations
-Task reordering and grouping are manual (via editing text) No persistent database (session-based storage only) Minimal styling (focus on functionality and clarity)
+- Task reordering and grouping are manual (via editing text)

-These choices were intentional due to time constraints
+- No persistent database (session-based storage only)
+- Minimal styling (focus on functionality and clarity)

 ## What Is Not Done (Yet)
-Authentication
+- Authentication
-Multi-user persistence
+- Multi-user persistence
-Advanced task management UI (drag & drop)
+- Advanced task management UI (drag & drop)
-Rich analytics or metrics
+- Rich analytics or metrics